handofkwll/fisica/README.md

 2. Check out the code from GitHub, install it in a fresh directory.

-3. Create a different fresh directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where the code will look for them.
+3. Create a different 'working' directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where the code will look for them.